nerv-bit/nerv/NERV2.0/README.md

  Weeks 7-8: Privacy Layer (PQ-Sphinx, DKG threshold mempool) Weeks 9-10: AI & Launch (Adam/Huber backprop, 5-node testnet, Grafana monitoring) Auditing & Mainnet Launch: Formal verification and security audits.

 License
 NERV V2.0 is dual-licensed under either:

+📚 Key Resources
+Resource	Description	File/Link
+Whitepaper (v1.01)	Complete technical specification (15 August 2026):	NERV Whitepaper V2.0.pdf
+Addendum to the whitepaper:	NERV Whitepaper V2.0 - Addendum.pdf
+Project Landing Page	Live project website	https://nerv-3w4y.vercel.app Project Codebase	Complete Codebase & Tests	(https://github.com/nerv-bit/nerv/tree/main/NERV2.0/NERV2.0 Code)

+License	Dual MIT / Apache 2.0	See LICENSE-MIT.txt and LICENSE-APACHE.txt
+📊 Current Repository Status
+**⚠️ In Development **

+This monorepo is in development:

+✅ Core documentation (whitepaper, planning, testing)
+✅ Complete codebase
+🔄 No production node implementation yet – prototypes and circuits are under active development All code, circuits, datasets, and specifications will be released under MIT/Apache 2.0 as they become available.

+🎯 Ethos & Principles
+We are committed to:

+Uncompromising privacy as the default, not an opt-in Radical openness – Everything auditable, no hidden logic or allocations Provable fairness – Zero pre-mine, transparent emissions, community governance from genesis Post-quantum readiness – No legacy curves in critical paths Useful work over waste – Nodes earn by making the network smarter, not by burning energy or locking capital forever NERV belongs to the global privacy and open-source community.
+We invite cryptographers, systems engineers, privacy advocates, and builders to review, critique, audit, and contribute.

+Let's build the nervous system of private money!

+🤝 Getting Involved
+First Steps:
+Read the whitepaper first – it contains the complete technical specification Review the Addendum document for detailed design and mathematical formulations Star/Watch this repo for updates
+Review the code
+Ways to Contribute:
+Open issues for questions, suggestions, or bug reports Follow progress on the project landing page and future community channels (to be announced)

+🗓️ The Future
+Milestone	Target	Status
+Public Testnet	Q1 2027	Planned
+Mainnet Fair Launch	October 2027	Planned
+The nervous system of the private internet is being built in public.
+Join us!

+NERV Collective
+August 2026

+Quick Links: Whitepaper | FAQ | Website
 MIT License (LICENSE-MIT)
 Apache License, Version 2.0 (LICENSE-APACHE) at your option.
 This ensures maximum compatibility with the open-source ecosystem.